kire9613/KTH_master_thesis/README_TEAM4.md

 [run_sim2]: team4_readme_pages/figures/sim_2.png "Run Sim 2"

-Note: Sometims setting up the map and gobal planning might take a few minutes, if not earlier saved maps and plans are used.
-If for example the terminal hangs on *Planning path...* you just need to wait for the RRT to finnish, that is when the purple dimonda appearns in rviz.
-On the other side, if the termainal hangs at *Trach sucessfully initialized* probably you also miss the fat green polygons defining the track.
-Then you just need for those to appear.
+Note: Sometims setting up the map and gobal planning might take a few minutes if previously saved maps and plans are not used.
+If for example the terminal gets stuck on *Planning path...* you just need to wait for the RRT to finish.
+When the purple diamonds appear in rviz the planner is done.
+On the other hand, if the terminal shows *Track sucessfully initialized* for a while, you probably also miss the fat green polygons defining the track in the map.
+When those to appear, the map has been successfully constructed with the inflated polygons.

 ### On the car